forestagostinelli/DeepCubeA/README.md

 This is the code for [DeepCubeA](https://cse.sc.edu/~foresta/assets/files/SolvingTheRubiksCubeWithDeepReinforcementLearningAndSearch_Final.pdf) for python3 and PyTorch.
 The original python2, tensorflow code can be found on [CodeOcean](https://codeocean.com/capsule/5723040/tree/v1).

 This currently contains the code for using DeepCubeA to solve the Rubik's cube, 15-puzzle, 24-puzzle, 35-puzzle, 48-puzzle, and Lights Out.
+Sokoban is still being converted from the previous Python 2.7 format.

 You can also adapt this code to use DeepCubeA to solve new problems that you might be working on.

 For any issues, please contact Forest Agostinelli (foresta@cse.sc.edu)